screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 Note:
 - Different from `build_periodically`, `freezeWindows` should not use hashed time therefore *the symbol `H` for hash is disabled.*
 - The combinations of day of week and day of month are usually invalid.
 Therefore only *one out of day of week and day of month can be specified*.
 The other field should be set to "?".
-- If multiple builds are triggered during the freeze window, they will be collapsed into one build which will run at the end of the freeze window with the latest commit inside the freeze window.
+- By default, if multiple builds are triggered during the freeze window, they will be collapsed into one build which will run at the end of the freeze window with the latest commit inside the freeze window.
+You can turn this feature off by setting the `screwdriver.cd/collapseBuilds` [annotation](./annotations) to `false`.

 #### Example
 In the following example, `job1` will be frozen during the month of March, `job2` will be frozen on weekends, and `job3` will be frozen from 10:00 PM to 10:59 AM.